jonnor/ESC-CNN-microcontroller/report/report.md

 ![Spectrograms of sound clips from Urbansound8k dataset, selected for each class\label{urbansound8k-examples}](./plots/urbansound8k-examples.png)

-The target sound are rarely alone in the sound clip, and may not always be the most prominent.
+The target sound is rarely alone in the sound clip, and may be in the background, partially obscured by sounds outside the available classes.
 This makes Urbansound8k a relatively challenging dataset.
-In the spectrograms shown in figure \ref{urbansound8k-examples} sounds with clear occurences of the target sound were chosen.
+For figure \ref{urbansound8k-examples} sounds with clear occurences of the target sound were chosen.

 The dataset comes pre-arranged into 10 folds.
-A single fold may contain multiple clips from the same source file, but the same source file is not repeated across folds.
+A single fold may contain multiple clips from the same source file, but the same source file is not used in multiple folds to prevent data leakage.
 Authors recommend always using fold 10 as the test set, to allow easy comparison of results between experiments.